 2. (7-8) Chastening is a sign of being a son of God.

 If you endure chastening, God deals with you as with sons; for what son is there whom a father does not chasten?
 But if you are without chastening, of which all have become partakers, then you are illegitimate and not sons.

 a.
 God deals with you as sons: A fundamental fact of the believer’s relationship with God is that He is to His people as a loving, good father is to a son or daughter.
 Some have trouble receiving this because they never knew a loving, good human father in their own experience.
 Yet, even these can still receive the love of God the Father.

 i.
 We all do not know by experience what a model father is, but we all know by intuition what a good father is.
 God is that perfect Father, and He gives us that intuition.
 One feels cheated or disappointed by a bad father because they intuitively compare them to our good Father in heaven.

 b.
 God deals with you as sons: God’s correction is never to punish us or make us pay for our sins.
 That was done once and for all at the cross.
 His correction is motivated only by His love, not by His justice; He chastens us without anger.

 i.
 “While he shall never be arraigned before God’s bar as a criminal, and punished for his guilt, yet he now stands in a new relationship-that of a child to his parent: and as a son he may be chastised on account of sin.”
 (Spurgeon)

 c.
-If you are without chastening . . . you are illegitimate and not sons: Those who consider themselves “beyond” God’s chastening mark themselves as illegitimate children of God.
+If you are without chastening… you are illegitimate and not sons: Those who consider themselves beyond God’s correction do not appreciate that it is a mark of a true son, and unknowingly associate themselves with illegitimate children of God.

 d.
 Illegitimate and not sons: God shows His wrath when He ignores our sin, allowing it to pass without correction.
 His inactivity is never due to ignorance or a lack of initiative, as may be true with a human father.